AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ### Variations

-Not all characters possess the default abilities detailed in an origin tradition’s baseline.
+Not all characters possess the default abilities most characters gain by default.
 Certain characters may possess more limited movement options, elemental vulnerabilities, poor daylight vision, or any number of other distinct challenges the character might face.
 Variations exist to represent these unique aspects mechanically.

 A character may select any number of variations whenever they would be able to gain an origin talent, although certain variations may only be selected at the same time that a character gains a specific origin talent.
 These variations are in addition to the talents you gain.
 Variations are cumulative, but a character cannot select a variation which would cause them to lose something they have already lost from another variation (for example, if a character possesses the Buoyant Traveler variation, they possess no land speed and thus may not select the Waterhome variation).
 Unless otherwise specified, a variation can only be selected once.